-The carbohydrate chains of the glycoproteins form a carbohydrate coat that envelops the outer surface of the plasma membrane.
-On the inside, proteins serve as links to the cytoskeletal filaments and on the outside carbohydrate some serve as links to extracellular matrix.
+- The carbohydrate chains of the glycoproteins form a carbohydrate coat that envelops the outer surface of the plasma membrane.
+On the inside, proteins serve as links to the cytoskeletal filaments and on the outside carbohydrate some serve as links to extracellular matrix. - Have an important role in cell recognition, cell to cell attachment or adhesions and act as receptor for chemical messenger or binding sites for different protein hormones. - Cell coat present on special type of cell and don't present on others make some cell effect with virus, bacteria, hormones and drugs.